seltmann/2017-04-21-ucsb/_episodes/new_dplyr_ggplot_lesson.md

 exercises: 10
 questions:
 - Data Wrangling in R
-- How do I work with data to make cool, complex graphs easily in R?
+- How do I work with data to make cool, complex graphs easily in R
 objectives:
 - Working in the TidyVerse
 - Plotting using ggplot